1

 The prebuilt NXP Android™ demo image will provide a default system with certain features for purpose of evaluation.
 Without modifying the system, the users can perform some basic operations, and interact wit the system to test hardware interfaces and develop software application in the user space.

-The latest prebuilt demo files can be found in Android™ section at www.nxp.com/imx6tools
+The latest prebuilt demo files can be found in Android™ section at imx6tools .

 To build the Android™ source files, use a computer running Linux® OS.
-Ubuntu 14.04 (64-bit) version is the most tested OS for the Android™ Marshmallow 6.0 build.
+Ubuntu 14.04 (64-bit) versions are the ones we have tested the most for Android™ Marshmallow 6.0 build.

 After installing the computer running Linux® OS, check whether you have all the necessary packages installed for an Android™ build.
-See "Setting up your machine" on the Android™ website source.android.com/source/initializing.html.
+See "Setting up your machine" on the Android™ website .

 In addition to the packages requested on the Android™ website, please refer to Android™ User Guide to install the additional packages.